 - 26% of survivors reported that their abuse had impacted their physical health, including conditions like chronic pain and hypertension.

 - In 13% of cases, survivors reported a direct consequence of abuse that affected them, like a sexually transmitted disease or physical injury.

 - 9% of survivors of historic abuse reported criminal behaviour as a lasting effect of their abuse, with 5% of victims reporting committing minor offences.

-To learn more about child abuse compensation claims, please continue reading.
+To learn more about child abuse compensation claims or historical sexual abuse claims, please continue reading.

-Sexual violence – Violence which involves violating or harming the sexual parts of the victim’s body.
+Sexual violence – Violence involving violating or harming the sexual parts of the victim’s body.

 Sexual harassment – Bullying of a sexual nature.

 Sadistic sexual abuse – When the perpetrator tries to incite terror during sexual abuse.
 This can include using torture, restraint or mutilating the victim’s body.

 FGM – Female genital mutilation involves cutting the vagina.
 There are different levels of severity of female genital mutilation, from removing the clitoris to removing the clitoris and entire labia and sewing up the vaginal opening.
 This is an unacceptable form of child abuse that has been illegal in the UK since 1985.

 Voyeurism – Voyeurism is a form of sexual abuse that involves invading someone’s privacy secretly or openly to exploit them sexually.
 It can also involve putting sexual images or videos of a child on the internet.